 The Academy identifies students with lower than average literacy for a range of intervention strategies.
 This could be being paired with an older student for paired reading, short term withdrawal from certain lessons to receive literacy sessions in small groups, longer term withdrawal from MFL lessons to build literacy skills, or 1:1 assistance in the Learning Support Department.
 As students progress into KS4 the support is tailored to their need through morning sessions, enrichments and in some cases students are timetabled into Learning Support lessons instead of a GCSE option.

-All students at Macmillan have access to a wide ranging after school enrichment programme that runs from 15:00 until 16:10 Monday to Wednesday.
+All students at Macmillan have access to a wide ranging after school enrichment programme that runs during the week.
 The programme offers a mix of enriching activities such as sports, crafts, music, rock climbing, mountain biking, archery, etc. Alongside enrichment, Macmillan also has a wide range of Subject Support sessions that provide extra help for students of all abilities on a drop in basis.
-The enrichment programme is highly popular with students attending over 1000 sessions per week.
+The enrichment programme is highly popular with students .

 Outdoor Learning at Macmillan Academy had been a specialism from 2006 to 2012.
 Since the starting point in 2006 we have striven to give our students an inclusive and progressive adventure learning curriculum.

 Every student in years 7 and 8 and is timetabled to take part in a two day intensive programme each year, balanced with three weeks of intensive provision, on residential and during our challenge week programme.
 In Key Stage 4 & 5 pathways exist for students within PE for specific sport based development.